istio/community/STEERING-COMMITTEE.md

 *Why Are Seats Company Held?*

-Steering was created as the Istio project was in infancy, in order to tackle governance and overall project strategy.
+The Steering Committee was created as the Istio project was in infancy, in order to tackle governance and overall project strategy.
 To date Istio 1.0 has the bulk of contributions coming from the project founders, Google & IBM.
 Together it was decided that having strong corporate leadership was needed for the project to ensure continued velocity.
 Steering was created with 9 seats held, and with 11 being planned.

 *How Are Steering Seats Allocated?*